IdProo/Documents/Developers/en/Concepts/index.md

 - Server-based applications communicate with web APIs
 - Web APIs communicate with web APIs (sometimes on their own, sometimes on behalf of a user)

-Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization – often against the same user store.
+Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization â€“ often against the same user store.

 Outsourcing these fundamental security functions to a security token service prevents duplicating that functionality across those applications and endpoints.